snemarch/haspwn/README.md

 obviously an unfair comparison, since we're dealing with fixed-record entries and don't need to parse line endings :)

+The seventh iteration added binary search, and lookups are now pretty much instantaneous.

 Speed history:

 * iteration 1: `getEntryAt`: 11.89s